wujameszj/CourseProject/README.md

 The app has two components:
 - a sidebar for user input and control parameters
-  1. choose dataset / web-scraping parameters
-  2. set parameters such as number of topics
-  3. search topic models with a keyword

 - the main pane for displaying results
   - each algorithm has a dedicated column, lined up side-by-side for ease of comparison
   - topics shown via wordclouds where word size corresponds to term weight